Master's Courses & Clinical Specialisation in Orthodontics

 In average, each week involves 7 half-day sessions with patient related clinical activities and one full day of theoretical reviews.
 The remaining sessions are reserved for research, self-study, undergraduate teaching and external courses and congresses.
 Particular topics are covered by participation in national courses whereby residents from all the postgraduate training centres in Sweden converge.

 The residents attend lectures delivered by distinguished lecturers nominated by the European Orthodontic Society.
-They also participate in the congress of the Swedish Orthodontic Association, and once during the specialist training they are encouraged to present their research at the congress of either the Nordic Orthodontic Society or the European Orthodontic Society.
+They also attend courses arranged by the Swedish Orthodontic Association, and once during the specialist training they are encouraged to present their research at an international congress.
 To have full coverage of costs for extramural activities, residents have to apply for membership in the Swedish Orthodontic Association and the European Orthodontic Society.

 Examination, certificate and degree